swhitehurst7/CIProject/readme.txt

 ###################   Install Agent   #####################

-To install the agent make sure you comment out all the master VM stuff in the Vagrantfile.
+To install the agent make sure you download the Vagrantfile present in the 'Vagrant' branch.